Eveye2023/playground/README.md

 ### Problem

-I used to spend a lot of time to find a approperiate worksheet and activities for my daughter, but didn't find a website with all these functions, and most these kind of websites are full with ads and popups.
+I used to spend a lot of time to find approperiate worksheets and activities for my daughter, but didn't find a website with all these functions, and most these kind of websites are full with ads and popups.

 ### User Profile